 Conclusion

-Ship's sea chests are crucial for a vessel's functionality and safety, showcasing their importance in marine engineering.
-They serve as the primary source of seawater, vital for various shipboard systems, including engine cooling and freshwater production.
+Ship's sea chests are crucial for a vessel's functionality and safety.
+They serve as the primary source of seawater intake, vital for various shipboard systems, including engine cooling and freshwater production.
 The International Maritime Organization advocates for marine growth protection systems and antifouling paints to combat biofouling.
 This issue can significantly increase vessel running costs by several million dollars annually.

 FAQ